the-rectifier/TUC_labs/5th_Sem/ACE414_Labs/Exercise_8/Readme.txt

 2.)
 Writting the exploit:
     Name's address: Since the executable is static and non-PIE then the addresses never change, so using GDB we can simply do "p &Name" and grab the output.
+    Also Name's address can be obtained using "objdump -t Greeter | grep Name"

     Required padding:
         i.)
 Using GDB set breakpoint at the "ret" instruction of readString()